Kerala Beef Biriyani and a Good News :)

 Deep-fry the thinly sliced onions, carrots, fresh green peas and cashews separately and drain on to a paper towel.
 Set aside until ready to layer.

-1. In a pressure cooker, add in the beef pieces, 1/2 tsp turmeric powder, 1/2 tsp pepper powder, 2 tbsp water (optional) and enough salt.
-Mix well and pressure-cook for 1 – 2 whistles (cooking time depends on the type of beef used).
+1. In a pressure cooker, add in the beef pieces, 1/2 tsp turmeric powder, 1/2 tsp pepper powder, 1/4 cup water and enough salt.
+Mix well and pressure-cook for 3 – 4 whistles (cooking time depends on the type of beef used).
 Switch off.
 When pressure releases, open the pressure cooker.
-Cook the beef pieces until water is almost completely evaporated.
-When it is warm enough to handle, cut the beef into thin pieces using kitchen shears.
+Set aside the stock.
+When the beef pieces are warm enough to handle, cut into thin pieces using kitchen shears.
 Set aside.

 2. Meanwhile cook rice adding ghee, whole spices, salt and enough water.
 You can either make ghee rice or follow the draining method.